 Chances are, if you haven’t accessed it in the past year, much of what is there you can probably live without.
 Likely you won’t even miss it.
 And even better, you might be able to sell some things in there to make some cashola for that preferred lifestyle.
 Alternately, you can gift or donate it to someone who will love it and use it every day…or at least, more often than you are now!

 Maybe you are storing items because you feel you might need them someday?
 Is this something you could borrow or be gifted when the time comes?
 Thanks to neighborhood lending and gifting communities like Buy Nothing Project and Tool Lending Library, you may very well be able to borrow or be gifted that someday item.

 Am I using more space than I need to?

 We have become very accustomed to taking up space.
 Space can be in mind, heart, and the physical.
 This is not always a productive or healthy state of being.
 Having a storage unit that needs to be “dealt with” can take up space in the recesses of the mind and heart, which can take a toll on your health and well-being.

 A storage unit also takes up physical space.
 Have you noticed how many storage facilities are everywhere?
 If we all reduce the need for storage units, those spaces could be used to build homes for homeless families and for families to buy affordably so they can invest in their family generational wealth.

 Overwhelmed?
 Consider engaging someone to help you, whether hired or not.
-If you would like to engage paid assistance, we are happy to help you make space for you via your storage unit!
+If you would like to engage a professional organizer, we are happy to help you make space for you via your storage unit!
 To get started, book a complimentary consult here.
 Whether you ditch your unit or not, engage us or not, we celebrate you every day on your journey of making space for you!